tpope/vim-fugitive/README.markdown

   it like `git add` when called from a work tree file and like `git checkout` when called from the index or a blob in history.
 * `:Ggrep` is `:grep` for `git grep`.  `:Glgrep` is `:lgrep` for the same.
-* `:GMove` does a `git mv` on the current file and changes the buffer name to match.  `:GRename` does the same with a destination filename relative to the current file's directory.
+* `:Gmove` does a `git mv` on the current file and changes the buffer name to match.  `:Grename` does the same with a destination filename relative to the current file's directory.
-* `:GDelete` does a `git rm` on the current file and simultaneously deletes the buffer.  `:GRemove` does the same but leaves the (now empty) buffer open.
+* `:Gdelete` does a `git rm` on the current file and simultaneously deletes the buffer.  `:Gremove` does the same but leaves the (now empty) buffer open.
-* `:GBrowse` to open the current file on the web front-end of your favorite hosting provider, with optional line range (try it in visual mode).
+* `:Gbrowse` to open the current file on the web front-end of your favorite hosting provider, with optional line range (try it in visual mode).
 Plugins are available for popular providers such as [GitHub][rhubarb.vim], [GitLab][fugitive-gitlab.vim], [Bitbucket][fubitive.vim],